MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/gettingstarted/writing-a-very-small-kmdf--driver.md

 5. To let the target computer run again, choose **Go** from the **Debug** menu or press "g," then press "enter."
 6. To stop the debugging session, choose **Detach Debuggee** from the **Debug** menu.

     > [!IMPORTANT]
     > Make sure you let the target computer run again before exiting the debugger, or it will remain unresponsive because its kernel has been halted.

+For more information about remote debugging, see [Remote Debugging Using WinDbg](../debugger/remode-debugging-using-windbg.md).

 ## <span id="related_topics"></span>Related topics